Privacy Policy

 2.10 Usage and Analytics Data

 Information about how you use our website and platform, collected only with your consent where required by law.
-This includes pages visited, features used, and session information.
-We use Google Analytics with Consent Mode, meaning analytics data is only collected after you explicitly accept analytics cookies via our cookie banner.
+This includes pages visited, features used, session information, and (with explicit analytics consent) anonymised session-replay and heatmap data.
+We use Google Analytics with Consent Mode and Microsoft Clarity (session replay + heatmaps), both gated behind the same explicit analytics consent collected via our cookie banner.
+Sensitive form fields are auto-masked in Clarity recordings.

 2.11 Technical and Security Data